Tamoghna-Saha/python_tutorials_notebook/README.md

 }
 ```

-__BONUS__ : You can install `nbextensions` to get more features in your notebook.
+__REQUIRED__: You can install `nbextensions` to get more features in your notebook.
 You just need to run the following commands to get it done:

 ```
 sudo pip3 install jupyter_contrib_nbextensions